|Study Period:||2016 - 2026|

-The growing trend toward vegan diets and incorporation of plant proteins in processed foods are the major factors driving the market studied.
+The growing trend toward vegan diets and incorporating plant proteins in processed foods are the major factors driving the market studied.
 The allergies caused by animal proteins and the abundant amount of nutrients present in plant proteins are also driving the customers toward consuming plant proteins.

-However, it is no longer soya and ancient grains that are the main alternatives to meat and dairy.
-Innovation is already on the way to integrating high-protein pulses, such as lupine and chickpeas, algal ingredients, including spirulina, and insects into packaged food and beverages.
+However, it is no longer soy and ancient grains that are the main alternatives to meat and dairy.
+Research is already underway to integrate high-protein pulses, such as lupine and chickpeas, algal ingredients, including spirulina, and insects into packaged food and beverage.

 Scope of the Report

 Plant protein is a food source of protein obtained from plants.
-This group can include pulses, tofu, soya, tempeh, seitan, nuts, seeds, certain grains and even peas.
-The Europe Plant Protein Market is segmented by Type (Soy Protein, Wheat Protein, Pea Protein, Rice Protein, Oat Protein, and Other Types), Form (Protein Isolate, Protein Concentrate, and Textured Proteins), Application (Bakery, Meat Substitute, Nutritional Supplement, Beverage, Snacks, and Other Applications), and Geography (Germany, United Kingdom, Spain, France, Italy, Russia, and Rest of Europe)
+This group can include pulses, tofu, soy, tempeh, seitan, nuts, seeds, certain grains, and even peas.
+The European Plant Protein Market is segmented by Type (Soy Protein, Wheat Protein, Pea Protein, Rice Protein, Oat Protein, and Other Types), Form (Protein Isolate, Protein Concentrate, and Textured Proteins), Application (Bakery, Meat Substitute, Nutritional Supplement, Beverage, Snacks, and Other Applications), and Geography (Germany, United Kingdom, Spain, France, Italy, Russia, and Rest of Europe).